digamesystems/Ruby-MQTT-Intro/README.md

 [Elipse Mosquitto](https://mosquitto.org/)

-[Paho Ruby Gem](https://github.com/eclipse/paho.mqtt.ruby) (Gem installation instructions found on this page)
+[Paho Ruby Gem](https://github.com/eclipse/paho.mqtt.ruby) -- Gem installation instructions found on this page

-[OpenWeatherMap.org](https://openweathermap.org/) (Click the 'subscribe') button on their API page to gain access to the free tier and an API key.
+[OpenWeatherMap.org](https://openweathermap.org/) -- Click the 'subscribe' button on their API page to gain access to the free tier and an API key.

 # Resources